 Developing a Network Device Support Package (NDSP)

-• Each driver can be run on a different machine, which alleviates cabling issues and OS compatibility problems.
+• Controllers/drivers can be run on different machines, alleviating cabling issues and OS compatibility problems.

 • Reduces the impact of driver crashes.